 307S Advanced Three Dimensional and Material Studies.

 Advanced study of materials such as clay, wood, plaster, steel, and plastic utilizing processes such as moulding, casting, fabrication, carving and construction.
 May repeat for credit at increasingly advanced levels with permission of the professor.
 Prerequisite, 106 or 109.
 Maximum enrollment, 16.
 Murtaugh.

-Advanced investigation and study of video production.
-Special topics such as video history, activism, censorship, installation work.
-Advanced exploration of personal vision with emphasis on social and cultural contexts for video.
+Advanced investigation and study of experimental video production.
+Exploration of personal vision combined with emphasis on social and cultural contexts for video.
 May repeat for credit at increasingly advanced levels with permission of the professor.
 Prerequisite, 213.
 Maximum enrollment, 12.

 370F Special Topics in Photography: Curating the Archive.